wc-toolkit/wc-language-server/.changeset/blue-seas-lie.md

 "web-components-language-server": patch
 ---

-Feixed autocomplete after an attribute with a bound value
+Fixed autocomplete after an attribute with a bound value